DevMine/crawld/README.md

    small time period here since the repositories fetcher cannot usually keep up with the crawlers and you likely want it to update/clone the repositories continuously.
+ * **fetch\_languages**: specify the list of languages the fetcher shall restrict to.
+If left empty, all languages are considered.
+ * **tar\_repositories**: a boolean value indicating whether the repositories shall be stored as tar archives or not.
+ * **max\_fetcher\_workers**: specify the maximum number of workers to use for the fetching task.
+It defaults to 1 but if your machine has good I/O throughput and a good CPU, you probably want to increase this conservative value for performance reasons.
+Note that fetching is I/O and networked bound more than CPU bound and hence you probably do not want to increase this value too much.
  * **crawlers**: allows you to configure options for the crawlers.
    - **type**: specify crawler type.
 Currently, only "github" is implemented.